 Subscribe to Security and News announcements

-In the works: dozens of new apps, high-security deterministic builds, clustering, multi-app installations, better backups...
+In the works: new apps, multi-app installations, clustering, better backups...

 Run from browser:

-Build formats: deploys on bare metal, virtual machines (e.g., OpenStack, VMWare, VirtualBox, OpenVZ, Xen, KVM) and in the cloud.
+- Build formats: Deploys on bare metal, virtual machines (e.g., OpenStack, VMWare, VirtualBox, OpenVZ, KVM, Xen) and in the cloud.

 - Secure and easy to maintain: Auto-updated daily with latest Debian security patches.
 Optional monitoring and email notification of system alerts.

 - Listens on port 12321 (uses SSL).

 - Firewall configuration (with example configuration).

 - Configure users and groups.

 - Change passwords.